-Whether providing data as files or through interactive APIs you need to decide which encodings (in other words, data formats) to use.
+Whether providing data as files or through interactive APIs, data publishers need to decide which encodings (data formats) to use.
 WMO technical regulations may require that data be encoded in specific formats.
-For example, synoptic observations must be encoded in Binary universal form for the representation of meteorological data (BUFR).
+For example, synoptic observations must be encoded in Binary Universal Form for the Representation of meteorological data (BUFR).
 The Manual on Codes (WMO-No. 306) provides details of data formats formally approved for use in WMO.
-However, technical regulations do not cover all data sharing requirements.
-In such cases, you should select data formats that are open, non-proprietary, widely adopted and understood in their target user community.
-In this context, "open" means that anyone can use the format without needing a license to do so - either to encode data in that format or write software that understands the format.
+However, the technical regulations do not cover all data sharing requirements.
+In such cases, data publishers should select data formats that are open, non-proprietary, widely adopted, and understood in the target user community.
+In this context, "open" means that anyone can use the format without needing a license - either to encode data in that format or to write software that understands it.